BioInterchange/BioInterchange/README.md

     GFF3O.feature_properties()

     # Use build-in method "is_datatype_property" to resolve ambiguity:
+    # (Note: there is exactly one item in the result set, so the selection of the first item is acceptable.)
     feature_properties = filter(lambda uri: GFF3O.is_datatype_property(uri), GFF3O.feature_properties())[0]

     # Use build-in method "with_parent" to pick properties based on their context: